struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Introduction

-We summarize the contributions of this paper as follows: \begin{itemize} \item We propose a flexible structure preserving network embedding framework, \textit{struc2gauss}, which learns node representations in the space of Gaussian distributions based on global structural information. \item We investigate the influence of different energy functions and different structural similarity measures on NE to preserve global structural information of networks. \item We conduct extensive experiments which demonstrate the effectiveness of \textit{struc2gauss} in capturing the global structural information of networks and modeling the uncertainty of learned node representations. \end{itemize}
+We summarize the contributions of this paper as follows: \begin{itemize} \item We propose a flexible structure preserving network embedding framework, \textit{struc2gauss}, which learns node representations in the space of Gaussian distributions. \textit{struc2gauss} is capable of preserving structural roles and modeling uncertainties. \item We investigate the influence of different energy functions in Gaussian embedding and compare to different structural similarity measures in preserving global structural information of networks. \item We conduct extensive experiments in node clustering and classification tasks which demonstrate the effectiveness of \textit{struc2gauss} in capturing the global structural role information of networks and modeling the uncertainty of learned node representations. \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{related} provides an overview of the related work.
 We present the problem statement in Section~\ref{notations}.
 Section~\ref{s2g} explains the technical details of \textit{struc2gauss}.
 In Section \ref{exp} we then discuss our experimental study.
+The possible extensions of \textit{struc2gauss} are discussed in Section \ref{dis}.
 Finally, in Section \ref{conc} we draw conclusions and outline directions for future work.